ciberado/iam-workshop/README.md

 aws sts get-caller-identity
 ```

 * Bob belongs to the `DEVELOPERS` group, and that group has a permission policy.
-Let's use it to create a bucket
+Let's use it to create a bucket (the developers can do whatever they want with their accounts, but only Daniella can create a bucket in the production account)

 ```bash
 DEV_BUCKET_NAME=$PREFIX-dev-bucket-$RANDOM